datanav/docs/training/010_architecture_and_concepts/030_Novice.rst

 	}

-As can be seen in the above dataset, the property with the key: "mssql-accounts:phone-ni" is the result of the function ["make-ni"] as defined in the above pipe config.
-The value can be used to join data between the pipes: "mssql-accounts" and "mssql-contacts" so that data can be merged to create complete representations of a related set of data objects.
+As can be seen in the above dataset, the property with the key "mssql-accounts:phone-ni" is the result of the function ["make-ni"] as defined in the above pipe config.
+The value can be used to join data between the pipes "mssql-accounts" and "mssql-contacts" so that data can be merged to create complete representations of a related set of data objects.
 In Sesam, a merge is typically done on different datasets in the global stage of data modelling.

 .. _full-outer-join-merge-1-2: